-Providing a peaceful retreat in Burford, The Lamb Inn is a classic English inn complete with an open log fire, grandfather clock, exposed beans and flagstone floors.
+Providing a peaceful retreat in Burford, The Lamb Inn is a classic English inn complete with an open log fire, grandfather clock, exposed beams and flagstone floors.
 Originally a weaver’s cottage, the quaint building has 17 bedrooms which promise a cosy and comfortable stay.

 Originally built in the 14th century, The Eight Bells in Chipping Campden offers a beautiful example of a traditional Cotswold inn thanks to retaining original stone and timber features.
-Along with its classic pub décor, there are six snug rooms for a home from home experience.
+Along with its classic pub décor, there are six snug rooms for a home-from-home experience.

 The Ebrington Arms blends rural charm with chic décor, and has been hailed as one of the Cotswolds’ most celebrated pubs.
-Promising a luxury stay, there are five characterful rooms which provide a lovely base in the picture-perfect village of Ebrington, which lies in the midst of enchanting rolling hills.
+Promising a luxury stay, there are five characterful rooms which provide a lovely base in the village of Ebrington, which lies in the midst of enchanting rolling hills.

-Housed in a beautifully restored 15th-century building in Winchcombe, The Lion Inn boasts charm and character, with its eight gorgeous bedrooms blending contemporary décor with intimate country comfort, making for the perfect Cotswold retreat.
+Housed in a beautifully restored 15th-century building in Winchcombe, The Lion Inn boasts charm and character, with its eight gorgeous bedrooms blending contemporary décor with intimate country comfort, making for the ideal Cotswold retreat.

 A traditional British inn nestled in the historic market town of Northleach, The Wheatsheaf Inn exudes Cotswold charm thanks to its honey-coloured exterior, open fire and rustic features, while its 14 beautiful bedrooms blend a classic coaching inn with modern touches.